Titicaca Water Frog

 The Skin-Breathing “Scrotum Frog”

-The vitally important, excess folds of skin has landed this alpine amphibian the unfortunate colloquial name of "scrotum frog".
-The copious folds increase the surface area of the frog's skin, allowing it to exchange more gases simultaneously through its skin — making its lungs practically unnecessary.
-This skin is thinner than that of other frogs, allowing for even easier respiration.
+This amphibian’s excessively baggy and loose, but vitally important, skin has landed it the unfortunate colloquial name of "scrotum frog".
+The copious folds increase the surface area of the frog, allowing it to more efficiently exchange gases through its skin — making its lungs all but unnecessary.
+It’s skin is also thinner than that of other frogs, allowing for even easier respiration.
 The folds look swollen because they're filled with fluids, but if deflated, the frog itself is pretty thin.
-However, that does not mean that it's small.
-A particularly hefty individual was recorded to be 60 cm (2 ft) when outstretched and weighed 1 kg (2.2 lb) — making it the largest recorded species of fully aquatic frog in the world.
-A more typical size for these frogs is quite a bit smaller but they are still large, as far as frogs go.
+But that doesn’t mean that it's small.
+A particularly hefty individual was recorded to be 60 centimetres (2 ft) when outstretched and weighed 1 kg (2.2 lb) — making it the largest recorded species of fully aquatic frog in the world.
+A more typical size is quite a bit smaller but still large, as far as frogs go.

-This frog lives its entire life in the Lake Titicaca basin, which lies some 3,810 metres (12,500 ft) above sea level.
-Juvenile frogs usually like to stick to the shallow, but adult frogs prefer the depths, most comfortable around 10 metres (33 ft) but their prints have been seen on the lake floor at a depth of 120 m (400 ft), the record depth of any frog species.
-Solitary and more nocturnally active, this frog does not appear much at the lake's surface — it's more likely to be seen resting with its buddies on the muddy lake bottom or going after snails or amphipods (small shrimp-like crustaceans) to gobble up.
-It is able to achieve effective respiration on the lake floor; it will stand with all limbs spread to maximise surface area or will push itself off the floor repeatedly — essentially doing underwater push-ups — which lifts its folds and breaks the boundary layer of water, leading to better gas exchange.
+This alpine amphibian lives its entire life in the Lake Titicaca basin, which lies some 3,810 metres (12,500 ft) above sea level.
+Juvenile frogs usually stick to the shallows but adult frogs prefer the depths, most comfortable around 10 metres (33 ft), but their prints have been seen on the lake floor at a depth of 120 m (400 ft); the record depth of any frog species.
+Solitary and most often nocturnally active, this frog doesn’t appear much at the lake's surface — it's more likely to be seen resting with its buddies on the muddy lake bottom or trying to gobble up snails or amphipods (small shrimp-like crustaceans).
+And despite rarely leaving the lake floor, it’s able to achieve effective respiration, i.e. it can breathe: it stands with all limbs spread to maximise surface area and pushes itself off the floor repeatedly, essentially doing underwater push-ups, which lifts its folds and breaks the boundary layer of water, resulting in better gas exchange.

 Poison Lakes & "Frog-Juice Bars"

-While I'd hesitant to call this frog charismatic, it's certainly quite a unique animal — which has undoubtedly caught the attention of the internet (for good or ill).
+While I'd hesitant to call this frog charismatic, it's certainly a unique animal — which has undoubtedly caught the attention of the internet (for good or ill).
 But its status as a living species is in great danger.
-Considered critically endangered, its species has seen an 80% decline between 1994 to 2004.
-In 2016, more than 10,000 of these distinctive frogs washed up dead on the shores of the lake.
-Investigations revealed copious amounts of sludge and waste in the water — these pollutants are thought to have taken the lives of these frogs as their skin folds effectively "absorbed" the contents of the surrounding water, poisoning them as they tried to breathe.
-A population count is difficult to make due to the frog's habit of dwelling in the muddy bottom of the lake, making it difficult to monitor exactly how poorly the species is faring.
+Considered endangered, the species has seen an 80% decline between 1994 to 2004.
+In 2016, more than 10,000 of these frogs washed up dead on the shores of the lake.
+Investigations revealed copious amounts of sludge and waste in the water — pollutants are believed to have taken the lives of these frogs, as their skin folds effectively "absorbed" the contents of the surrounding water, poisoning them with every “breathe”.
+A population count is difficult to make due to the frog's muddy, lake bottom dwelling, which makes it difficult to monitor exactly how poorly the species is faring.

 One particularly stomach-churning business practice is the production and sale of "frog juice".
-The Titicaca water frog is captured and brought to cities in Peru, like the capital Lima, where they are sold to "frog-juice bars" (for only 30 cents for five frogs in some cases).
-The frogs are skinned and — while raw — thrown into a blender with other ingredients like roots and honey.
-This frothing green abomination of a smoothie is most commonly referred to as an aphrodisiac but — like so many of these bogus "medicines" that use various animal parts — it is also thought to impart many health benefits; said to be able to cure anything from asthma to osteoporosis.
-Obviously, and this is critical, there is absolutely zero scientific evidence that it has any such effects.
-People are essentially capturing this unique endangered animal and drinking its skinned, blended body for absolutely no benefit.
+The Titicaca water frog is captured and brought to cities in Peru, such as the capital Lima, where they are sold to "frog-juice bars" (for only 30 cents for five frogs in some cases).
+The frogs are skinned and, while raw, thrown into a blender with other ingredients like roots and honey.
+This frothing green abomination of a smoothie is most commonly referred to as an aphrodisiac but — like so many of these bogus "medicines" that use animal parts — it is also thought to impart many other health benefits; said to cure anything from asthma to osteoporosis.
+Obviously, and this is critical, there is absolutely zero scientific evidence that this raw-frog concoction has any such effects.
+People are capturing this one-of-a-kind, endangered animal and drinking its skinned, blended body for absolutely no reason.

 Saving the Titicaca Frog

-The attitude of many Peruvians towards this frog is however very different — many see it as a symbol of the lake and country, proud to have this unique animal in their country.
-A group of Peruvian women, some of whom used to be poachers, now knit handmade crafts that depict these frogs to sell to visitors and raise awareness for the flabby frog.
-The Peruvian and Bolivian governments have both also begun to step up in order to protect these frogs; raising national awareness for these amphibians, busting poachers, and installing water treatment facilities.
-The supporting efforts of zoos around the world (such as Denver Zoo) only goes to show the far reach of this strange-looking frog.
-Found only in its one home lake, making the protection of this habitat vital, with a unique physiology making it particularly vulnerable to pollution, and with an erroneous traditional association with medicinal benefits, this frog has many hurdles to overcome in its struggle for survival.
+Despite the existence of frog juice, the attitude of many Peruvians towards this frog is quite positive — many see it as a symbol of the lake and country, proud to have this unique animal living within their borders.
+A group of Peruvian women, some of whom used to be poachers, now knit handmade crafts that depict these frogs and selling them to visitors to raise awareness for the flabby frogs.
+The Peruvian and Bolivian governments have both begun to step up to protect these frogs; raising national awareness for these amphibians, busting poachers, and installing water treatment facilities.
+The supporting efforts of zoos around the world (such as Denver Zoo) only go to show the far reach of this strange-looking frog’s charisma.
+Found only in one lake, dependent on the continued health of its one home, with a unique physiology that makes it particularly vulnerable to pollution, and carrying an erroneous association with medicinal benefits (in the form of juice), this frog has many hurdles to overcome in its struggle for survival.
 But it also has many allies.
-I think this fully aquatic, mountain-dwelling, skin-draped, scrotal frog has its own special kind of charm to it, and the planet would only be poorer for its absence.
+I think this fully aquatic, mountain-dwelling, loose-skinned, scrotal frog has its own special kind of charm to it, and the planet would only be poorer for its absence.

 Where Does It Live?